 In the event of such catastrophes or unexpected and unimaginable tragedies, our team of experienced trial attorneys are here for you.
-We bring decades of experience to serve as your advocate and advisor, acting as your champion every step of the way.
+We bring decades of experience as railroad injury lawyers to serve as your advocate and advisor, acting as your champion every step of the way.
 That way, you can focus on healing while we focus on fighting for your case.

 What causes train derailments and railroad accidents?

 The Federal Railroad Administration (FRA) regulates the safety of the nation’s railroad systems, including passenger rail, freight rail, implementing federal environmental laws, and rail planning.
 Due to a high number of accidents caused by human errors, the FRA identified the top eight contributing factors that could result in an accident:

 - Improperly lined track switches (switch left in incorrect position)

 - Failure to latch and/or lock a track switch

 - Lack of point protection (shoving or moving rail cars without a person in front of the move to monitor conditions ahead)

 - Shoving rail cars with point protection but failing to properly control the movement

 - Failure to determine the track ahead is clear before beginning a shoving movement